ice-csic-astroexotic/ML-Poppyns/docs/index.md

 neutron stars.
 The population synthesis is integrated with a deep learning pipeline to perform parameter inference and constrain the neutron stars' physical properties.

-The simulation framework incorporates options to model radio surveys and X-ray surveys.
+The simulation framework incorporates options to model radio as well as X-ray surveys.

-With the default setup we can simulate a population of neutron stars and model their detection across three different surveys performed with
-Murriyang, the Parkes Radio Telescope, with just a few steps:
+With the default setup, we simulate a population of neutron stars and model their detection across three different radio surveys performed with Murriyang, the Parkes Radio Telescope, in just a few steps:

 ```python
 import argparse